South, Central America and Caribbian

 Lider is an Brazilian Taxi airline with jets and helicopters and even a rescue service with ambulance flights.
 Typical South American bag in half transparent plastic material and strings to close.
 "For your convenience in event of motion disconfort.
 To close pull strings" (yes, I know "disconfort" is misspelled) also instructions in Portuguese.
 Thanks to Matthias Koch.

-Click to view a bigger image!Mexicana 1
+Click to view a bigger image!Nature Air

 Click to view a bigger image!Nordeste Varig